Analogic Corporation: History

 Bernard M. Gordon founded Gordon Engineering in 1963.
 The company is later renamed to Analogic Corporation in 1967.
 While at Analogic, Gordon and his engineering team conceived and developed the first digital waveform analyzing and computing instrumentation; "instant imaging" Computed Tomography (CT) system; portable, mobile CT scanner; and the first three-dimensional, multi-slice, dual-energy explosive detection CT system, among many other pioneering products.

 The company opened a manufacturing facility in Shanghai, China, in December 2009.

 Analogic Corporation was acquired in 2018 by an affiliate of private equity firm Altaris Capital Partners.

 Company

 As of April 2018, the company employs 1,500 employees worldwide with approximately 800 working at the main facility and headquarters in Peabody, Massachusetts.

 Jim Green, who had been CEO for nine years, stepped down from his position in 2016.
 He was succeeded by Fred B. Parks.
 Tom Ripp is the current CEO.

 Analogic was included in Electronic Design's list for the Top 50 Employers in Electronic Design in 2012.
 It was also selected by the Boston Globe as one of the top 100 companies in Massachusetts in 2013.

+In 2026, Analogic moved its headquarters from Peabody, Mass. to Salem, New Hampshire.